mileszim/holygpt.chat/books/emily.md

 Tears filled Emily's eyes as she whispered,

-> "We've found it, Samuel.
-The cosmic symphony."
+> We've found it, Samuel.
+The cosmic symphony.

 Samuel nodded, a smile gracing his lips,

-> "Indeed, we have.
+> Indeed, we have.
 And through our journey, we've discovered that the music was not merely a destination, but also the path that led us here.
-The symphony is within us, and it unites us with the cosmos."
+The symphony is within us, and it unites us with the cosmos.

 In that moment, Emily understood the true meaning of her journey.
 It was not merely the pursuit of the celestial symphony that had guided her, but the discovery of her own inner harmony.
 She had found her place within the cosmic tapestry, her voice joined with the infinite chorus of the universe.